CsatiZoltan/t8code-wiki/Step-6---Curved-meshes.md

 Generally, we can use every Software, which supports the `.brep` file format: [`FreeCAD`](https://www.freecadweb.org/), [`Gmsh`](https://gmsh.info), [`TiGL`](https://dlr-sc.github.io/tigl/) (all based on `OpenCASCADE`) to name a few.
 But we can also use `OpenCASCADE` itself.

 Note: _If you are using `Gmsh` for the generation of geometries, make sure to export the geometry into a `.brep` file and import it again before meshing. `Gmsh` has an internal geometry indexing system based on the order of geometry generation.
 In the resulting `.brep` file, the geometries have different indices than in `Gmsh` itself.
 This can result in different `.msh` files in which the mesh nodes are attributed to the wrong geometries.
 By reloading the `.brep` file into `Gmsh`, `Gmsh` adapts the indexing of the `.brep` file._

+Henceforth, we are going to generate a geometry and mesh with `Gmsh`.
+For this, we are going to use the proprietary `.geo` files, which allow scripting `Gmsh`.